As a project manager, you have a simple wish:

 But the journey to fulfill this desire needs not-so-simple things like creating a project plan, setting a project schedule, mapping out the project scope, resource planning, managing clients, etc.

-Thankfully, now you can use a project management spreadsheet to deal with it all and not get bogged down by those tasks.
+Thankfully, now you can use spreadsheet software to deal with it all and not get bogged down by those tasks.

 Let’s feed your spreadsheet curiosity.